AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 **Note:** If you are not adding an AF server, select the Data Archive icon on the first screen of the PI to OCS Agent Configuration Utility.

-To add a Data Archive, follow these steps:
+To add a Data Archive:

 1. Open the PI to OCS Agent Configuration Utility.